YongBinnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn/blog/README.md

 # License
 [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

-Additionally, my creations/publications should not be used for AI training purpose or any other kinds of algorithm training purpose.
+Additionally, all my creations/publications/conversations should not be used for AI training purpose or any other kinds of algorithm training purpose.

+The author reserves the right to revise, delete and reinterpret the article.